evrythng/dashboard-components-starter/README.md

 Please, visit the complete step by step guide in the [EVRYTHNG Developer Hub - Customize the Dashboard](https://developers.evrythng.com/docs/using-the-dashboard-customization).

 These components are meant to live and be developed within the Dashboard itself.
-Hence, they can share services, styles and libraries with the main application as shown in the examples.
+Hence, they use same base component as most of Dashboard widgets as well as share services, styles and libraries with the main application as shown in the examples.

+To read more about using the base widget component, refer to [Using the base widget component](#using-the-base-widget-component) section.

 ## Dependencies